mhayescs19/p1-mosaic-spring/README.md

 * Custom [styling](https://github.com/mhayescs19/p1-mosaic-spring/blob/38a7344822ca6e745b13aa16bc68297935550d10/src/main/resources/static/css/school-information.css#L42-L66) gives the matches the table to the UI of our website.
 <br><br>

-**Runtime Guidance**
+**Ticket Guidance**
-- Navigate to [/synergy/student/schoolInformation](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/schoolInformation) to view page
+- Navigate to [/synergy/student/schoolInformation](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/schoolInformation) to view page (may have to create an account and log in.
+For guide on how to do that, see Runtime Guidance at top of README)

 ### 4. Student Info
 Displays student info from Dynamo Database in a table created purely from divs and CSS.
 The rows created by this styliing are used all across the Not Synergy pages.
 Created by Michael Hayes.